Plastic Ingenuity has become something of a pioneer in Wisconsin’s energy industry by producing some of the electricity it uses directly from the sun.

 Our ability to recycle plastic scrap (internal plastic process scrap) back into the process is not only good for the environment, by not using virgin resin in all packages, but it is also good for our customer’s pocket books.
 The ability to co-extrude multiple layer plastic sheets has allowed our customers in non-critical packaging markets to sandwich recycled process scrap between two layers of virgin plastic.

-For example a 30 mil structure may contain a center core of 15 mil recycled process scrap and the two outside layers are both 7.5 mil virgin resin.
+For example, a 30 mil structure may contain a center core of 15 mil recycled process scrap and the two outside layers are both 7.5 mil virgin resin.
 This results in a 50% reduction in virgin plastic usage, while providing a package that has virgin material on all product contact surfaces.
-This is a win win for the environment and our customers.
-Ultimately, reducing the overall cost of the thermoformed package all while reducing the utilization of virgin resin.
-The end result, a “greener” package.
+This is a win-win for the environment and our customers.
+Ultimately, we reduce the overall cost of the thermoformed package all while reducing the utilization of virgin resin.
+The end result—a greener package.

-On a monthly basis we used 250,000 gallons of water in our process.
+On a monthly basis, we used 250,000 gallons of water in our process.
 It was pumped through all of our thermoformers, to the mold and then down the drain.
-In an effort to reduce the water consumption, we installed a closed loop cooling tower.
+In an effort to reduce the water consumption, we installed a closed-loop cooling tower.
 Now, we use no water from the city for our thermoforming process water.
-All of the water used to cool the molds in our thermoformers is captured in a close looped chilling tower and recycled in-house.
+All of the water used to cool the molds in our thermoformers is captured in a closed-loop chilling tower and recycled in-house.

 Major changes in temperature can cause a negative impact on the fish habitat within that stream.
 We have developed three rain gardens to reduce the effects of storm water run-off that might impact the stream.
 Water is captured by these gardens and utilized by the plant life within the garden reducing the amount of water that would have previously run directly into the storm water system and then been dumped in the trout stream.
 Our goal is that all storm water run-off on our facility be captured by a secondary system and never enter the creek through the municipal storm water system.
 These rain gardens have made a tremendous impact towards that effort.